Which type of automatic microphone mixer should I use with an MXA910?

 Gain-sharing mixers, used quite often for live sound and conferencing, work extremely well when talkers are being picked up from a microphone in close range, i.e. lavalier, boundary, gooseneck, and handheld.
 By definition, gain sharing automixers keep the total gain of the microphones constant.
 When no one is speaking, all microphones have an equal amount of gain.
 When a microphone is activated by a talker, more gain is given to the activated channel while gain is reduced in the inactive channels.
 Thus gain is "shared."

 Gating automixers have also been used in live sound and conferencing environments.
 As you might guess from the name, gating automixers actually gate (or attenuate) channels on and off.
 The best auto-gating mixers automatically adjust their gating threshold based on noise levels in the room (Shure refers to this as Noise Adaptive Threshold, and it is a key feature of Intellmix, found in Shure automatic mixers as well as the MXA910 itself).
 In the absence of adaptive threshold gating, look for a gating mixer that allows a user to set the threshold level at which the microphone would gate on, and also adjust how aggressive the gated (or "off" attenuation) is.
 Additionally, the NOM or number of open microphones should be selectable.
 This feature allows a predefined number of channels to be on concurrently.
-There are other specific advantages to advanced auto mixers from Shure that you can
+There are other specific advantages to advanced auto mixers from Shure that you can read about here.
+The following recommendations, however, are based on using a basic standard gated mixer.

 So why use a gating style mixer with the MXA910?